ppbbii/PHP-retargeting-pixels-for-DFP-key-value-targeting/readme.md

 Most of the code is shared between the two.

-1. **CookieCreator.php** - server side code responsible for creating and managing a cookie
+1. CookieCreator.php - server side code responsible for creating and managing a cookie.
-2. **cookieMuncher.js** - client side code responsible for reading cookie and passing variables + setting targeting for DFP
+2. cookieMuncher.js - client side code responsible for reading cookie and passing variables + setting targeting for DFP.
-3. **multipleDomains_example & oneDomain_example [dot] html** - example integration with 300x600 and 160x600 ad formats
+3. multipleDomains_example.html and oneDomain_example.html - example integration with 300x600 and 160x600 ad formats.
-4. **rtgt.php** - server-side code allowing to place cookie content set by CookieCreator on another domain, allowing to pass retargeting settings
+4. rtgt.php - server-side code allowing to place cookie content set by CookieCreator on another domain, allowing to pass retargeting settings.

 --------------------------------------------------------------------------------

 ### Walkthrough, how to set up: ###